BENJAMIN GOLAS, VMD

 Picture

-Host-environment interactions and mortality of bats with white-nose syndrome
+Host-environment interactions and survival of bats with white-nose syndrome

 The way hosts use their environment can greatly influence outcomes of disease.
 Temperature and humidity microclimates that would be enticing under normal circumstances may become ecological traps when a pathogen that thrives in those microclimates is introduced.
 This is one hypothesis for why many bats have died of white-nose syndrome in North America: the conditions that susceptible bats use to hibernate overlaps heavily with the conditions in which the pathogenic fungus Pseudogymnoascus destructans thrives.
-I am testing this hypothesis at the individual and population level.
-Using individual morphometrics and microclimate choice data gathered by novel bat-fit miniaturized data loggers, I am developing Bayesian hierarchical models that predict individual bat hibernation energy use and survival with white-nose and scale to population level predictions.
+I am examining how bats of heavily-affected species can use their environment to survive disease while other regional populations experience extreme mortality.
+Using individual morphometrics and microclimate data gathered by novel bat-fit miniaturized data loggers, I am developing Bayesian hierarchical models that predict individual bat hibernation energy use and survival with white-nose.

 Picture